zehrer/SwiftFlash/README.md

 - **Documentation**: Function-level comments and key step documentation
 - **Dependencies**: Prefer system libraries over third-party dependencies
 - **APIs**: Use latest libraries and avoid deprecated interfaces
+- **Design Principles** :
+    - **Unit**: Define features in units of functionality
+    - **Services** : Services shall be used to encapsulate business logic and provide a clear separation of concerns
+    - **Model** : The model shall be used to represent the data and business logic
+    - **Incjection** : The main app shall use dependency injection to provide the services to the view models.
+    - **Protocols** : Protocols shall be used to define the interface of the services and the model.
+    - **Views** : Views shall be defined as generic as possible to be reused as much as possible.
+    - **ViewModels** : ViewModels shall be used to provide the data and business logic to the views (optional)
+    - **Coordinators** : Coordinators shall be used to manage the flow of the application (TODO)
+    - **Error Handling** : Error handling shall be implemented to provide a good user experience.
+    - **Localization** : Localization shall be implemented to support multiple languages (TODO)
+    - **Testing** : Unit tests shall be implemented to ensure the quality of the code.
+    - **Modules** : The app shall be divided into modules to improve maintainability and scalability (TODO)
+    - **Mockup** : Modules shall provide mockups to test the functionality of the app.

 ### Project Structure